HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 output file: all_patient_RNA_chr7-1407533.tab

 In terminal run command: less all_patient_RNA_chr7-1407533.tab | grep 140753336
 Manually convert pileup results to RNA_TOTAL, RNA_ALT_COUNT, PERCENTAGE and RNA_FILTER.
-Compare patient-glassnumber in grep with present folders for pileup and registrer patients with RNA_NOCOV.
+Compare PidGn in grep with present folders for pileup and registrer PidGn with RNA_NOCOV.
 Merge the information output from VEXER and join with BRAF_patients.tab metadata to add Treatment_start.
 Save file as BRAF_patients_glassnumber.tab with columns: PATIENT_ID, PATIENT_ID.GLASSNUMBER, BEST_RESPONSE, RNA_FILTER, RNA_TOTAL, RNA_ALT_COUNT, PERCENTAGE and Treatment_start.

 Update BRAF_patients_glassnumber.tab with Second_treatment and Date_of_Progression from BRAF_patients.tab metadata.